 While the definition of entrepreneurship has stayed constant for decades, the possibilities for wannabe entrepreneurs have evolved.
 Think about it: 100 years ago, what options did an entrepreneur have?
 If you didn’t have the skill to make something, and didn’t have the capital to buy something, you were out of luck.
+Fast forward to today, and there are 582 million entrepreneurs in the world.

 The options available to entrepreneurs today have exploded.
 Thanks to technology like Shopify and, yes, Oberlo, the barriers to enter entrepreneurship have been removed.
 That’s a big reason why, according to Google, usage of the term looks like this: